jamesHargreaves12/Semtex/README.md

 ## Quick Start
 ### Make your code reviews life easier
-Run the following command to partition your staged changes into two parts: one containing changes that affect runtime behavior, and another focused on improving code readability, reducing code complexity and the paying down of technical debt.
+Run the following command to partition your staged changes into two parts: one containing changes that affect runtime behavior, and another focused on improving code quality.
 ```sh
 semtex split
 ```